tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_2.md

 I spin around, following the trajectory of her shot, and there on the ground lies the one she’d called 'Comrade Phong.’
 He's squirming on the floor, a bullet hole perfectly centered between his eyes.

-The sniper lowers her weapon, taking a wary step towards me, her eyes not leaving mine.
+The sniper lowers her weapon, taking a watchful step towards me, her eyes not leaving mine.

 I motion towards the dense undergrowth.
 "We need to get out of here, now," I say, my voice a mix of command and plea.